Skip to content

 During this time, Lee appears to have wavered in allegiance to his adopted country.
 In 1858, a document titled “Mr. Lee’s Plan, 29th March 1777” was discovered; it advised Howe on how to defeat the Continental Army.

-Up until his death, Lee continued to express animosity toward Washington as a “puffed-up charlatan.”
-In his last will and testament, Lee asked that he not be buried in a churchyard.
+Until his death, Lee expressed animosity toward Washington as a “puffed-up charlatan.”
+In his last will, Lee asked that he not be buried in a churchyard.
 “I have kept so much bad company when living,” he wrote, “I do not choose to continue it when dead.”
 Despite these wishes, Lee was buried at the cemetery at Christ Church, Philadelphia.

 It’s very simple.
 If the British hadn’t found out that General Lee was at the Basking Ridge tavern, he may have been able to sway the Continental Congress to select him as the Continental Army’s primary General.
 Washington would have had to serve as a subordinate.
 Lee would have most likely retreated (as he did from the Battle of Monmouth), and as they say, the rest would have been history.